acidbubbles/vam-keybindings/README.md

 > Under development

+- Navigate Virt-A-Mate's UI easily
 - Create custom keybindings for Virt-A-Mate
 - Invoke custom triggers in your scenes
 - Fuzzy find commands using autocomplete
 - Use vim-like key sequences or vscode-like shortcuts
 - Access additional built-in features like selection history
+- Use your keyboard or gamepad
+- Integrates with Timeline

 ## How to use Keybindings